chiffa/GAN_evo/dev_log.rst

 - TODO: add support for the multi-generator pull in the individual trainer (lists)

-- TODO: move the training, matching and cross-training out of self into the arena level. replace self by an (generator_supplier_instance, descriminator_supplier_instance, gen_optimizer, disc_optimizer, criterion) => training trace + internal object modification/saving
+- Done: move the training, matching and cross-training out of self into the arena level. replace self by an (generator_supplier_instance, descriminator_supplier_instance, gen_optimizer, disc_optimizer, criterion) => training trace + internal object modification/saving

 That would allow a single function, unifying the match, training and cross-training

+- TODO: Add a random noise layer properl

 Containerization:
 =================